-Risk Category Bank's Mitigation Plan Key Policies value of the brand of and the strategic direction of the Bank.
+perception of the value of the brand of and the strategic direction of the Bank.

 Reputational Risk arises in all activities of the Bank.
 The Bank seeks to mitigate as far as possible reputational risks by establishing a clear framework of policies for dealing with clients and transacting in markets.
 This includes providing appropriate training for all staff in these policies and procedures and in the standards expected of Bank staff when dealing with clients and markets.

-The Bank has established low tolerance for reputational risk, in particular: Regulatory breaches Material litigation Compliance or Anti-Money Laundering failure Business malpractice which causes material damage to clients Unethical business and employment practices material damage to clients
+The Bank has established low tolerance for reputational risk, in particular:

+- Regulatory breaches - Material litigation - Compliance or Anti-Money Laundering failure - Business malpractice which causes material damage to clients - Unethical business and employment practices.